MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/3-integrate-activity-logs-with-monitor.md

 Azure Monitor can provide the real-time views and alerting that your security team needs.
 To reassure your team, you want to learn more about Azure Monitor and how it's used to identify suspicious sign-in behavior.

 In this unit, you set up a Log Analytics workspace to hold and store the audit and sign-in log data.
 You then learn how to send the log files to Azure Monitor.
-Finally, you see how to create Azure Monitor alerts to notify the team when there's suspicious user behavior or activities.
+Finally, you see how to create Azure Monitor alerts to notify the team when there's suspicious user behavior or activity.

 ## Prerequisites

-To use the Log Analytics workspace and Azure Monitor Logs, make sure that you have the following items available or set up:
+To use the Log Analytics workspace and Azure Monitor logs, make sure that you have the following items available or set up:

 - Access to the Log Analytics workspace
-- Access to Azure Monitor Logs
+- Access to Azure Monitor logs
 - Access to Azure Active Directory (Azure AD) diagnostic settings
 - An Azure AD Premium 1 or Premium 2 subscription
 - Any of the following Azure AD roles:
-  - Security Administrator
+  - *Security Administrator*
-  - Security Reader
+  - *Security Reader*
-  - Report Reader
+  - *Report Reader*
-  - Global Administrator
+  - *Global Administrator*

 ## The Log Analytics workspace